 I serve as a peer reviewer for ISKO Encyclopedia of Knowledge Organization (2016-, co-editor and web editor), for various conferences (ISKO, UDCC, NKOS, COLIS, ICKM, FSR, Italian IA Summit) and for the following journals:

 Also, occasionally for les Cahiers du numérique, Information, Journal of documentation, Journal of information science, Journal of Information Science Theory and Practice, Journal of knowledge management, Journal of the American Society for Information Science and Technology, Scire: representación y organización del conocimiento; for online paper collections Documenti ISKO Italia (2004-) and ESB forum (2013-), and in the past AIB-Web.
-Contributi (editor-in-chief, 2000-2008).
+Contributi (editor-in-chief, 2000-2008) and Bibliotime (2016-2018).

 KO-unrelated organizations I am proud to belong: